zablon-oigo/docker-react-app/README.md

 ## Demo

 To Dockerize a React application, follow these general steps:

+- Create a Dockerfile in the root directory of your project

+ - Add the code below
 ```
 # set the base image to create the image for the React app
 FROM node:20-alpine